Skip to main content

 Biographical Note

 After reading one of her essays published in Young Judean magazine, Julius Butwin (1904-1945), who was born in Lithuania and raised in Saint Paul, Minnesota, wrote to her, igniting a correspondence that lasted from 1931 to 1933.
 They married in 1933 and moved to Minnesota.
-In Minnesota, she continued to study literature at the University of Minnesota and continued to write fiction.
-In addition, she and Julius opened two bookstores, the first in Saint Paul, and the second, Bookhunters, in "Dinkytown" beside the University of Minnesota in Minneapolis.
+In Minnesota, she continued to study literature at the University of Minnesota and to write fiction.
+In addition, she and Julius opened two bookstores, the first in Saint Paul and the second, Bookhunters, in "Dinkytown" beside the University of Minnesota in Minneapolis.

 They had three children, Miriam (1936-2022), David (b.
 1939), and Joseph (b.
 1943).
 Julius died of a heart attack in 1945.